Do you want to know the real story behind making 400k?

 You’re probably thinking that this is the part of the story where I tell you the company was a huge success and everything worked out.
 This is almost true – I reconstructed the business, made it efficient and cashflow friendly.

 However, I wasn’t happy.
+I sold it.

 The business wasn’t aligned with who I was.
 During the whole crazy time that it was amazing, I kept being offered more and more work because I knew how to fix issues in business.
 But I still walked away.